rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

 Ventilate the room for undertaking AGPs as much as reasonably possible.

-In some cases, it might be possible to seat the child, young person or learner close to a window to improve ventilation.
+In some cases, it might be possible to seat the child, young person or student close to a window to improve ventilation.
 A sensible and pragmatic approach is required for this, particularly when the weather is poor.